JamesMMiller/feral-cats-example/README.md

 # feral-cats-example

-Example implementation with deployment via github actions and serverless of the feral cats http4s example provided in: https://github.com/typelevel/feral/blob/main/examples/src/main/scala/feral/examples/Http4sLambda.scala
+Example implementation with deployment via github actions and serverless (although serverless seems to have a few issues with how feral works, will have to try out wit SAM or Lambda console perhaps) of the feral cats http4s example provided in: https://github.com/typelevel/feral/blob/main/examples/src/main/scala/feral/examples/Http4sLambda.scala

 Note: